Version for visually impaired persons

 Article 7.
 (1) The documents of the Ombudsman shall be inviolable and shall not be subject to control or seizure.

-(2) The correspondence between the Ombudsman and the persons who address him with complains or signals shall be inviolable and shall not be subject to control nor used as evidence in any proceedings.
+(2) The correspondence between the Ombudsman and the persons who address him with complains or alerts shall be inviolable and shall not be subject to control nor used as evidence in any proceedings.

-(3) Persons who have addressed the Ombudsman with complaints or signals shall be entitled to access to the correspondence between the Ombudsman and other authorities or persons in relation to their complaints or signals under the terms and conditions of the Access to Public Information Act.
+(3) Persons who have addressed the Ombudsman with complaints or alerts shall be entitled to access to the correspondence between the Ombudsman and other authorities or persons in relation to their complaints or alerts under the terms and conditions of the Access to Public Information Act.

 Article 8.
 In his work the Ombudsman shall be guided by the following principles: